Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Trends and Future Directions

-In this work, we considered a wide variety of techniques that leverage sparsity in the domain of machine learning, which represents an enormous research effort.
-Many other domains face similar challenges in exploiting sparsity, and accelerators have been proposed for some of the more processing-intensive domains; this includes graph processing \cite{graphicionado, tesseract}, database operations \cite{q100}, genomics \cite{darwin,genax}, and compression \cite{fowers2015comrpession}.
-In some cases, the computation primitives even extend across domains.
-For example, the problem of finding intersecting non-zeros is analogous to joins in a database context \cite{dadu2019towards}.
+In this work, we considered a wide variety of techniques that leverage sparsity for the machine learning domain, which represents an enormous research effort.
+Many other domains face similar challenges in exploiting sparsity, and accelerators have been proposed for some of the more processing-intensive domains; this includes graph processing \cite{graphicionado, tesseract}, database operations \cite{q100}, genomics \cite{darwin, genax}, and compression \cite{fowers2015comrpession}.
+In some cases, computation primitives even extend across domains.
+For example, finding intersecting non-zeros is analogous to joins in a database context \cite{dadu2019towards}.
 Applying the lessons learned from extensive research on sparsity in an ML context can likely speed innovation in a broader context.